-Managers need to know how data governance policies relate to their teams, specifically.
+Managers need to know how data governance policies relate to their teams specifically.
 And they need to be able to communicate with the data governance council when certain policies make their team’s jobs more difficult.

 The sales manager and the data governance council need to work out a solution so that no client data is compromised, but the sales team can still do their jobs effectively.

 How data governance affects them: Managers will likely be the first point of contact if a team member either requests a change in data policy or violates one.
-They need learn how to effectively communicate their team’s needs regarding data in order to convey those needs to the DGC.
+They need to learn how to effectively communicate their team’s needs regarding data in order to convey those needs to the DGC.

-Anyone who accesses or uses data
+Employees who access or use data

 Much like managers, those using or accessing data need to have the ability to communicate their needs.

 Going back to our previous example of the sales team, it’s likely that a sales rep will communicate the lack of access to client data to their sales manager.